graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+### Field Plan Generation

+BuildFieldPlan(originalGroupedFieldSet, parentDeferUsages):

+- If {parentDeferUsages} is not provided, initialize it to the empty set.
+- Initialize {fieldPlan} to an empty ordered map.
+- For each {responseKey} and {groupForResponseKey} of {groupedFieldSet}:
+  - Let {deferUsageSet} be the result of {GetDeferUsageSet(groupForResponseKey)}.
+  - Let {groupedFieldSet} be the entry in {fieldPlan} for any equivalent set to {deferUsageSet}; if no such map exists, create it as an empty ordered map.
+  - Set the entry for {responseKey} in {groupedFieldSet} to {groupForResponseKey}.
+- Return {fieldPlan}.

+GetDeferUsageSet(fieldDetailsList):

+- Let {deferUsageSet} be the set containing the {deferUsage} entry from each item in {fieldDetailsList}.
+- For each {deferUsage} of {deferUsageSet}:
+  - Let {ancestors} be the set of {deferUsage} entries that are ancestors of {deferUsage}, collected by recursively following the {parent} entry on {deferUsage}.
+  - If any of {ancestors} is contained by {deferUsageSet}, remove {deferUsage}
+    from {deferUsageSet}.
+- Return {deferUsageSet}.

+## Executing a Field Plan

+To execute a field plan, the object value being evaluated and the object type need to be known, as well as whether the non-deferred grouped field set must be executed serially, or may be executed in parallel.

+ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, objectValue, variableValues, serial, eventEmitter, path, deferUsageSet, deferMap):

+- If {path} is not provided, initialize it to an empty list.
+- Let {newDeferMap} be the result of {GetNewDeferMap(newDeferUsages, path, deferMap)}.
+- Let {groupedFieldSet} be the entry in {fieldPlan} for the set equivalent to {deferUsageSet}.
+- Let {newGroupedFieldSets} be the remaining portion of {fieldPlan}.
+- Allowing for parallelization, perform the following steps:
+  - Let {data} and {nestedFutures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, eventEmitter, path, deferUsageSet, newDeferMap)} _serially_ if {serial} is {true}, _normally_ (allowing parallelization) otherwise.
+  - Let {futures} be the result of {ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues, newGroupedFieldSets, eventEmitter, path, newDeferMap)}.
+- Append all items in {nestedFutures} to {futures}.
+- Return {data} and {futures}.

+GetNewDeferMap(newDeferUsages, path, deferMap):

+- If {newDeferUsages} is empty, return {deferMap}:
+- Let {newDeferMap} be a new unordered map containing all entries in {deferMap}.
+- For each {deferUsage} in {newDeferUsages}:
+  - Let {parentDeferUsage} and {label} be the corresponding entries on {deferUsage}.
+  - Let {parent} be the entry in {deferMap} for {parentDeferUsage}.
+  - Let {newDeferredFragment} be an unordered map containing {parent}, {path}
+    and {label}.
+  - Set the entry for {deferUsage} in {newDeferMap} to {newDeferredFragment}.
+- Return {newDeferMap}.

+ExecuteDeferredGroupedFieldSets(objectType, objectValue, variableValues,
+newGroupedFieldSets, eventEmitter, path, deferMap):

+- Initialize {futures} to an empty list.
+- For each {deferUsageSet} and {groupedFieldSet} in {newGroupedFieldSets}:
+  - Let {deferredFragments} be an empty list.
+  - For each {deferUsage} in {deferUsageSet}:
+    - Let {deferredFragment} be the entry for {deferUsage} in {deferMap}.
+    - Append {deferredFragment} to {deferredFragments}.
+  - Let {future} represent the future execution of {ExecuteDeferredGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, deferredFragments, path, deferUsageSet, deferMap)}, incrementally completing {deferredFragments} at {path}.
+  - Append {future} to {futures}.
+  - Defer the execution of {future} until {deferredFragments} are released as pending, as signalled by {eventEmitter}, or if early execution is desired, following any implementation specific deferral, whichever occurs first.
+- Return {futures}.

+ExecuteDeferredGroupedFieldSet(groupedFieldSet, objectType, objectValue,
+variableValues, eventEmitter, path, deferUsageSet, deferMap):

+- Let {data} and {futures} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, eventEmitter, path, deferUsageSet, deferMap)} _normally_ (allowing parallelization).
+- Let {errors} be the list of all _field error_ raised while completing {data}.
+- Return an unordered map containing {data}, {errors}, and {futures}.

 ## Executing a Grouped Field Set

 To execute a grouped field set, the object value being evaluated and the object